shahwahed/terraform4vSphere/homeLabDeploy/00.vSphere_FillVault/Readme.md

 * iacuser to be use by your terraform script, security best practice

 To fill your vault you will need the root token.

+## Grab a token with your freshly created user

 After that you could login to grab a token for iacuser for all the deployment.